Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs: Preliminaries

-By thinking of each edge in $H_i$ as having the color $i$, the hypergraph $\cup_{i \leq m} H_i$ is a properly edge colored hypergraph.
+By thinking of each hyperedge in $H_i$ as having the color $i$, the hypergraph $\cup_{i \leq m} H_i$ is a properly edge colored hypergraph.
 Thus, in light of Lemma~\ref{lem:LDC-LB-to-single-odd-even-cover}, Theorem~\ref{thm:LDC-non-even-cover} is implied by the following theorem that we will establish in this work.

 \begin{thm} For all sufficiently small $\alpha > 0$, there is $K := 10^7/\alpha^2 >0$ such that the following holds for all sufficiently large $n$.
-Let $\mathcal{H}$ be a $3$-uniform $n$-vertex hypergraph which is properly edge-coloured with $Kn^{1/3} \log n$ colours so that each colour has at least $\alpha n$ edges.
-Then, $\mathcal{H}$ contains an even cover such that some colour appears exactly once. \end{thm}
+Let $\mathcal{H}$ be a $3$-uniform $n$-vertex hypergraph which is properly edge-colored with $Kn^{1/3} \log n$ colors so that each color has at least $\alpha n$ hyperedges.
+Then, $\mathcal{H}$ contains an even cover such that some color appears exactly once. \end{thm}